Chael Sonnen

 Chael Sonnen (/ˈtʃeɪl ˈsʌnən/; born April 3, 1977) is an American sports commentator, mixed martial arts (MMA) analyst, submission grappling promoter, and retired mixed martial artist.
 Beginning his MMA career in 1997, Sonnen competed for the Ultimate Fighting Championship (UFC), where he became a top contender in both the light heavyweight and middleweight divisions and challenged for both the UFC Light Heavyweight and UFC Middleweight Championships.
 Sonnen has also fought in World Extreme Cagefighting, Pancrase, and most recently for Bellator MMA.
 Sonnen is often considered one of the best mixed martial artists never to have won a major MMA world championship and one of the sport's greatest trash-talkers.

 In 2014, Sonnen began working as a MMA analyst for ESPN and two years later, in July 2016, founded Submission Underground (SUG), his own submission grappling promotion.
 He is currently the lead commentator for Real American Freestyle, a professional freestyle wrestling promotion.

 Early life

-Sonnen was born in either Milwaukie, Oregon, or West Linn, Oregon (sources differ), and began wrestling at the age of nine.
+Sonnen was born in either Milwaukie, Oregon, or West Linn, Oregon (sources differ), and began wrestling at age nine.
 He attended West Linn High School, where he was an Oregon state runner-up.
 In 1996, Sonnen began training in boxing, with the hope of competing in the UFC upon graduating from high school.

-After high school, Sonnen first attended Brigham Young University, before transferring to the University of Oregon in Eugene, after BYU began considering cutting their wrestling program.
-At the University of Oregon, Sonnen earned NCAA Division I All-American honors, was a two-time PAC-10 runner-up, was a silver medalist at the 2000 Greco-Roman World University Championships, and was a two-time Dave Schultz Memorial International Greco-Roman winner.
+After high school, Sonnen first attended Brigham Young University, before transferring to the University of Oregon in Eugene, after BYU began considering cutting its wrestling program.
+At the University of Oregon, Sonnen earned NCAA Division I All-American honors and was a two-time PAC-10 runner-up, a silver medalist at the 2000 Greco-Roman World University Championships, and a two-time Dave Schultz Memorial International Greco-Roman winner.
 He graduated from the University of Oregon in 2001, with a Bachelor of Science degree in sociology.